 The canopy came with a PWM controller that had seen its fair share of use, and I kept this on andersons, so that in the event of a failure from the DCDC charger I could still charge the rear battery.
 The DCDC takes charge from the front battery (via the alternator) or from the solar panel.

-We run a 55L Evakool Fridge/Freezer, a fair bit of lighting, a Projecta 350W pure sine wave inverter and charge a laptop, drone batteries, DSLR batteries, Go Pro batteries, Ryobi 18V batteries and occasionally run a 240V fan and other bits and pieces.
+We run a 55L Evakool Fridge and or Freezer, a fair bit of lighting, a Projecta 350W pure sine wave inverter and charge a laptop, drone batteries, DSLR batteries, Go Pro batteries, Ryobi 18V batteries and occasionally run a 240V fan and other bits and pieces.
 Nothing overly power hungry, and the system was designed to run off solar only, so the car can be parked up for weeks at a time and we have no issue maintaining charge.

 What is a DCDC charger?